mdrhmn/nuxtjs-sandbox/README.md

   },
 ```

 However, we have to use a technique known as [**two-way computed property with a setter**](https://vuex.vuejs.org/guide/forms.html) for completion status toggling functionality to be reactive.
-The setter will invoke the `TOGGLE_TASK` mutation while the getter simply retrieves the relevant task.
+The setter will invoke the `TOGGLE_TASK` mutation via **`this.$store.commit`** while the getter simply retrieves the relevant task.

 ```js
 // components/Task.vue